 Financial security… I don’t want to be ridiculously rich, I just want to comfortably enjoy life.

 Good health… I don’t wish I could go through life without my disability, it’s a big part of who I am.
 I just want to be as healthy as I can be in the situation I am in.

 Peace of mind… I want to close my eyes and drift off to sleep every night without any worries or regrets.

 That is five things.
 How does this compare to your list?
 I want to be loved, happy, comfortable, healthy, and relaxed.
 I don’t think that is too much to ask for.
 If you really take the time to think about the things that would make your life perfect, what will you choose?

 I am a very happy, positive person.
 My life isn’t perfect, but I’m pretty fortunate compared to a lot of people in this world.
 I don’t get carried away wishing for things, and I think that is a big part of why I’m so happy.
 I don’t worry very much about the things I don’t have.
 I don’t wish for unrealistic things.
-I wish for the things I am working toward.
-I am actively trying to make the things I want happen.
+I wish for the things that I am working toward.
+I am actively trying to make the things that I want happen.
 I have experienced life enough to know that things will fall into place when they’re supposed to fall into place, not when I want them to fall into place.

 If you get everything you hope for, will it really make your life better?